KSTAR12163/lqg-macroscopic-coherence/docs/researcher_RESPONSE_OCT13.md

-# Response to GPT-5 Analysis (October 13, 2025)
+# Response to researcher Analysis (October 13, 2025)

 ## Summary

-GPT-5 was correct in all recommendations.
+researcher was correct in all recommendations.
 We executed Tests A and B (highest priority) with decisive results.

 ---

 ## Test A: λ Extension ✅ **BREAKTHROUGH**

-**GPT-5 asked**: "Can we push λ beyond 10⁻² while staying perturbative?"
+**researcher asked**: "Can we push λ beyond 10⁻² while staying perturbative?"

 **Result**: ✅ **YES** - λ=1.0 is still perturbative!